-Lighting such as soft lights from fogs or clouds in the woods may create moods reminiscent of a vulnerable feeling of being lost in the woods.
+Lighting such as soft lights from fog or clouds in the woods may create moods reminiscent of a vulnerable feeling of being lost in the woods.

 The harsh, blinding light emanating from the sun may create a harsh mood for the viewers.

-While your subject can bring out different moods depending on the viewers’ relationship to it.
+While your subject can bring out different moods depending on the viewers’ relationship with it.